iotJumpway/RPI-Examples/_DOCS/5-Installing-Motion.md

         target_dir
     ```

-10. Close the file and save your changes.

-11. Execute the following to open up the daemon configuration:
+    If you change this value you should make sure you have given the correct permissions for Motion:

     ```
+        chgrp motion PATH_TO_YOUR_DIRECTORY
+        chmod g+rwx PATH_TO_YOUR_DIRECTORY
+        chmod -R g+w PATH_TO_YOUR_DIRECTORY
+    ```

+10. Using Motion with the default settings will result in images being saved to the target_dir which will eventually use up all of your diskspace.
+If you would like to turn this feature off so that only videos are saved, find and edit the following line:

+    ```
+        output_pictures off
+    ```

+11. Close the file and save your changes.

+12. Execute the following to open up the daemon configuration:

+    ```
         $ sudo nano /etc/default/motion
     ```

-5. Make the following change:
+13. Make the following change:

     ```
         start_motion_daemon = yes
     ```

-8. Check Linux Motion is working, execute the following command and then navigate to YOUR_RPI_IP:8081
+14. Check Linux Motion is working, execute the following command and then navigate to YOUR_RPI_IP:8081

     ```
         sudo service motion start
     ```

+These are just some settings that we think will be useful to you, review the full motion.conf file for all possible settings.

 ## IoT JumpWay Intel® Edison Examples Document Contributors